Trigger (guitar): The Martin N-20

 In 1969, after a concert at Floore's Country Store in Helotes, Texas, a drunk man stepped on Nelson's Baldwin.
 David Zettner and Jimmy Day (members of Nelson's band The Record Men) took the guitar to Shot Jackson, a luthier in Nashville, Tennessee.
 Jackson considered the damage irreparable and offered Nelson a Martin N-20 nylon-stringed classical guitar made out of Brazilian rosewood with a Sitka spruce top (serial number 242830).
 Nelson instructed Jackson, during a phone conversation, to move the pickup from the Baldwin to the Martin.
 The pickup allowed him to amplify his classical acoustic sound to perform in large dance halls, contributing to his signature style.
 Nelson bought the modified Martin N-20 unseen, for $750.
 Two decades later, he named it after Roy Rogers' horse "Trigger".
 When asked about the name, Nelson often replies: "Roy Rogers had a horse named Trigger.
 I figured, this is my horse!"
 Nelson desired approaching the playing style and sound of jazz musician Django Reinhardt.

-Nelson first used Trigger during the studio recordings of My Own Peculiar Way the same year, but the sound of the guitar was overwhelmed by the dubbing of strings and brass instruments on the mix.
+Nelson first used Trigger during the studio recordings of My Own Peculiar Way the same year, but the sound of the guitar was obscured by the dubbing of strings and brass instruments on the mix.
 The following year, Nelson saved Trigger from his burning ranch in Bandera, Texas.
 After Nelson's move to Austin, Texas and the revitalization of his music, Trigger defined his sound.
 The singer used Trigger in the recording of his acclaimed albums Shotgun Willie, Red Headed Stranger and Stardust.